paprisen/Constructors_and_Destructors_in_cpp/README.md

 The default constructor is declared inside the class but defined outsid using the scope resolution operator ::.
 When the object is created, it accepts employee details.
 A separate display() function shows stored information, illustrating separation of declaration and definition.

+## Algorithm:

+1. Start.

+2. Define a class Date:

+* int day

+* int month

+* int year

+3. Declare a default constructor Date() in the class.

+4. Declare a member function display() to show the date.

+5. Define the constructor Date():

+* Prompt the user to enter day, and read the value into day.

+* Prompt the user to enter month, and read the value into month.

+* Prompt the user to enter year, and read the value into year.

+6. In the main() function: Create an object d of class Date.

+7. End.

 ## Program 3: Parameterized Constructor